ericonr/dotfiles/README.md

 default `.stowrc` file is setup for my home directory, and for adopting files (overwrite existing files, bringing them into the repo).

-In order to link all files, use
+In order to link the usual files, use

 ```````
-$ stow */
+$ ./stow-linux.sh
 ```````

 otherwise, for specific folders, use

 ```````
-$ stow folder
+$ stow <folder>
 ```````

 It's also recommended to create the `~/.local/bin` and `~/.local/share`